elkeachtert/aicenters/content/team/mcml/achtert-elke/index.md

 officeHours:
   - by appointment
 bio: >-
-  <p>Elke is General Manager of the MCML at LMU Munich.
-Together with her
+  <p>Elke is General Manager of the Munich Center for Machine Learning at LMU
-  colleagues, she is mainly responsible for the administrative management of all activities of the center and is the central contact person for all scientists and institutions involved. </p><p>She studied Informatics at LMU Munich and subsequently received her PhD there.
+  Munich.
+Together with her colleagues, she is mainly responsible for the administrative management of all activities of the center and is the central contact person for all scientists and institutions involved. </p><p>She studied Informatics at LMU Munich and subsequently received her PhD there.
   Before joining MCML, she was coordinator of the ArcheoBioCenter at LMU Munich for many years.</p>
 workingGroups:
   - link:
 ---